jp-king-1337/weather-flix-project/README.md

 # weather-flix-project

 ## Description
-This app will generate a random movie for you to watch based on the weather in your area.
+Since weather often influences our moods, we have build a website that will suggests movies that relate to the current weather in your area!

 ## Table of Contents